Lower-Brule-Research/Intern2020_Prototype/README.md

-# Intern2020_Prototype
+# Interns_2020

-This is the main code for our prototype
+This is where we collaborate on computer code for our project.